askui/askui/docs/docs/general/06-Tutorials/google-cat-search.md

 :::tip

-Make sure to open your browser on the configured display before the execution and move your mouse over the browser window!
+Make sure to open your browser on the configured display before the execution and move your mouse over the browser window immediately after starting the execution!

 :::